lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 {{< book id="34051011" title="Pachinko" name="books/2023/pachinko.jpg" width="200" >}}

 This was quite an incredible journey spanning almost a 100 years.
 I loved this story.
 It surprised me, it pained me, it had me interested every single page.
+It also thought me a piece of history I was completely unaware of.
+What can you ask more of a book?

 Top book.